StryhelskiAndrei/StryhelskiAndrei.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to My GitHub Pages

 You can use the [editor on GitHub](https://github.com/StryhelskiAndrei/StryhelskiAndrei.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### ABOUT ME

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Let me introduce myself.
+My full name is Andrei Stryhelski.
+I from Minsk.
+I finished school in 2009.
+I graduated from Minsk Innovation University.
+I was trained as an economist.
+Now I study at the Belarusian State University of Informatics and radioelectronics.
+My speciality is software information systems.
+I work as a system Administrator.
+I succeed in my profession.

 ```markdown
 Syntax highlighted code block